-Bat Trang ceramic village is located outside Hanoi just 20 minutes’ drive from Hanoi center.
+Bat Trang ceramic village is located outside Hanoi, just 20 minutes drive from the city center.
 The village has been producing ceramics and potteries for over six hundreds of years and selling all over the world.
-The villagers have thousand techniques to manage fire and create many types of ceramics & potteries.
+The villagers have thousand techniques to manage fire and create many types of ceramics and potteries.
 Bat Trang is also the ancient village for locals and visitors to know about the arts of ceramics in Vietnam.
 The half day trip to Bat Trang is operated by Vietnam Travel and it is highly recommended.
 You could also visit the village on the way back to Hanoi from Halong Bay.

 Table of Contents

-According to several studies & trusted documents, Bat Trang Pottery village was established in 14th but the villagers said that it perhaps appeared earlier.
-In a story told that in 1010, when King Ly Cong Uan relocated the capital in Thang Long, many businessmen and artisans came to settle down in this area to work and trade.
-Also under Ly dynasty, in 1100, when the nation was in its independence and initial growth period, there were 3 scholars, who came back from their mission trip to China, bringing some learned pottery making techniques there back to Vietnam and taught the people of Bat Trang.
+According to several studies and trusted documents, Bat Trang ceramic village was established in the 14th century but the villagers said that it perhaps appeared earlier.
+In a story told that in 1010, when King Ly Cong Uan relocated the capital to Thang Long, many businessmen and artisans came to settle down in this area to work and trade.
+Also under Ly dynasty, in 1100, when the nation was in its independence and initial growth period, there were 3 scholars, who came back from their mission trip to China, bringing some learned pottery making techniques there back to Vietnam and teaching the people of Bat Trang.
 Taking the advantages of resources of white clay, many potters came and built the pottery kilns here.
-As the time went by, Bat Trang Ceramics has developed and become well-known for its best quality, style and glaze.
+As the time went by, Bat Trang ceramic products have been developed and become well-known for the best quality, style and glaze.

-With a great location by Red River, between Thang Long and Pho Hien, two busy trading ports in North Vietnam at that time, Bat Trang’s ceramic products were exported to many countries all over the World by water ways which carried by Japan, Chinese and Western trading boats that passed by.
+With a great location by Red River, between Thang Long and Pho Hien, two busy trading ports in North Vietnam at that time, ceramic products of Bat Trang village were exported to many countries all over the world by water ways thanks to Japan, Chinese and Western trading boats that passed by.

 2. Famous Products